lukamilenkovic25/EV-Industry-Analytics---Power-BI-Dashboard/README.md

-**Power BI Data Analyst Portfolio**
+# Power BI Data Analyst Portfolio
-- This repository contains a structured collection of Power BI projects demonstrating my ability to design complete end‑to‑end business intelligence solutions.
+This repository contains a structured collection of Power BI projects demonstrating my ability to design complete end‑to‑end business intelligence solutions.
 The portfolio covers sales analytics, financial performance monitoring, and customer churn analysis, with a focus on data modeling, DAX development, and insight‑driven dashboard design.

-**About Me**
-- Hi, I’m Luka Milenković, specializing in analytical problem‑solving, cost modeling, data visualization, and process optimization.
-This portfolio demonstrates my ability to design end‑to‑end BI solutions using Power BI, DAX, star schema modeling, and cross-functional business logic.
+---

+## About Me
+I am a Junior Data Analyst with a strong focus on Power BI, DAX, and business-oriented analytics.
+My work emphasizes clean data preparation, optimized data modeling, KPI development, and transforming raw data into actionable insights that support decision-making.

+---

-**What This Portfolio Demonstrates**
+## What This Portfolio Demonstrates
 - Strong understanding of complex data modeling
 - Ability to design high-business-value dashboards
 - Proficiency in DAX (YoY, R12, weighted metrics, cost modeling)